charleskoffler/clprolf/README.md

 ### A NEW WAY OF THINKING ABOUT OBJECT-ORIENTED PROGRAMMING

-Simol introduces a new way of thinking about OOP, because we are used to creating directly pure objects, and here we have to choose between two kind of objects.
-But is it so new?
-We are used to think about kind of objects, like controllers, model, view, entity, Data Access Object(DAO), Data Transfer Object(DTO), POJO, etc. But yes, it is a different way of thinking and of looking at things.
-That said, finally, it still respects common patterns and oo principles, like SOLID, Single Responsability Principle, MVC, and so on.
-At the beginning, the @Design_role annotation, or Role.DESIGN_ROLE in the framework, could make things regular for us, because controllers, services, etc, are considered as simu_real_world_obj with a design role.
-Then, we could see things differently, if we want, as we could then desire compare our classes to more precise stuff than controllers or services.
-That is the same for the graphical interfaces, there is a role called @GUI_role, for the usual way of thinking about this.
-Notice that we have just to precise if it is a real world notion, or not, or just a technical task.
-We have not to precise more, if we do not want.
-I think that anyway we should know, at least, when creating an object, what we want to do with that object, his main role.
-We can still mix a bit technical code, but we have to precise the main role of the class.
+Simol introduces a new way of thinking about OOP, because we are used to creating directly pure objects.
+But all simol's object are still defined as computer objects, as well as OOP.
 So the habit seems light compared to think constantly at a ton of design patterns and principles.
 We could add that "object", in object-oriented programming, means "having a meaning", and not being only a data structure, so is it so new to precise a bit the meaning of our objects?

 There is also something new, in the way of thinking about the interfaces.
-It seems more easy than for the class roles change, less different than our habits.
 We have to choose about two interfaces, instead of directly using an interface.
 That isn't a big changing, because we know almost by heart concepts of capacity, for interfaces, or version.

 ### THE SIMOL OBJECTS - ANOTHER PERSPECTIVE ABOUT OBJECT-ORIENTED OBJECTS - "SHEET OBJECTS"

 What could be the difference between the vision of an object-oriented object in Java, and Simol?
 Of course, it is the same thing.
 But in simol, an object is rather defined as a set of human-like algorithms and datas, and it could exist on a sheet of paper.
 We could almost call them "sheet objects".
 It's quite like a mathematical, or theoretical object.
-In Java, or usual object-oriented languages, we'd rather focus on attributes and methods.
-So if we talk about objects in simol as "simol objects", it seems quite normal to say that with those simol objects what could we do?
+So with those simol objects what could we do?
 We could emulate real-world objects, with their actions and states, and we can emulate a computer as a quite-human worker.
-So the difference of thinking is certainly due to the little difference of the vision of an "object".
-So the classical oo objects are totally compatible with the "sheet objects", and people are free to be interested in that, sometimes, always, or never.
-It's a matter of interpretation, but it is two sides of the same thing.
 It especially serves to prove that simol's class roles are natural, and root objects.

 ### A LANGUAGE FOCUSED ON ALGORITHMIC TOO - ALGORITHMIC LANGUAGE ENHANCEMENTS